- Employee Retention Tax Credit Guide January 2023 Update - January 27, 2023

 Once you’ve decided to start a new business, exploring the various business structures available is usually your first step.
-Unfortunately, for many there is a great deal of confusion regarding the differences in the DBA vs. LLC option.
+Unfortunately, for many there is a great deal of confusion regarding the differences between the DBA vs. LLC business.

 One of the most common questions we are asked as advisors to business owners is “what is the difference between a DBA and an LLC?”